Free People was founded in 1984 by Richard Hayne. However, it wasn’t until the early 2000s that they opened their first boutique in New Jersey.

 That will protect the pattern and design and make them easier to wash by exposing the sweat, dirt, and oils that are on the inner layer, to the detergent.

 Make sure nothing is left in the pockets and place the leggings in a mesh laundry bag – it will protect them against your other clothes if you’re washing a mixed load.
+Make sure it’s zipped up and load it into the washing machine.

-Zip up the laundry bag and place the leggings in the washing basin, along with the rest of your clothes.
-Next, grab your ACTIVE Detergent and add one scoop of the powder to the drum (or detergent drawer).
+Grab your ACTIVE Detergent and add one scoop of the powder to the drum (or detergent drawer).

 Set the washing machine to “delicate” or “gentle” and let it run.
 Always use cold water; warm or hot water can warp and damage fabrics.